 17.9 We may also use the "Google Tag Manager" to integrate and manage Google's analysis and marketing services into our website.

 17.11.
-If you wish to opt-out of interest-based advertising through Google marketing services, you may use the opt-out and opt-in options provided by Google:
+If you wish to object to interest-based advertising by Google marketing services, you can use the settings and opt-out options provided by Google: https://adssettings.google.com/authenticated.

 18. facebook, custom audiences and facebook marketing services